Guam women's national rugby sevens team

-The Guam Women's National Sevens Rugby Union Team is Guam's national representative in Rugby sevens.
+The Guam women's national rugby sevens team is Guam's national representative in Rugby sevens.

+History

 In 2016, they participated in the 2016 Asia Rugby Women's Sevens Series and placed seventh overall.
-Guam also attended the Asia Rugby Women’s Sevens Trophy tournament in Seria, Brunei in 2018.
+Guam also attended the Asia Rugby Women's Sevens Trophy tournament in Seria, Brunei in 2018.

-They competed at the 2019 Asia Rugby Women's Sevens Series and finished fifth in the Sevens Trophy division.
+They competed at the 2019 Asia Rugby Women's Sevens Trophy in Jakarta and finished in fifth place.
+In 2023, they participated in the Asia Rugby Sevens Trophy tournament that was held in Qatar.

 Players

 Previous squads

 Squad at 2019 Asia Rugby Women's Sevens Trophy: